mli/new-docs/python/guide/packages/autograd/autograd.md

 Creating a network of a single `Dropout` block will demonstrate this.

 ```
-import mxnet as mx

-net = mx.gluon.nn.Dropout(rate=0.5)
+dropout = mx.gluon.nn.Dropout(rate=0.5)
 data = mx.nd.ones(shape=(3,3))

-output = net(data)
+output = dropout(data)
 is_training = autograd.is_training()
 print('is_training:', is_training, output)
 ```

-We called `net` when `autograd` wasn't recording, so our network was in inference mode and thus we didn't see any dropout of the input (i.e. it's still ones).
+We called `dropout` when `autograd` wasn't recording, so our network was in inference mode and thus we didn't see any dropout of the input (i.e. it's still ones).
 We can confirm the current mode by calling `autograd.is_training()`.

 ```
-with mx.autograd.record():
+with autograd.record():
-    output = net(data)
+    output = dropout(data)
 print('is_training:', is_training, output)
 ```

-We called `net` while `autograd` was recording this time, so our network was in training mode and we see dropout of the input this time.
+We called `dropout` while `autograd` was recording this time, so our network was in training mode and we see dropout of the input this time.
 Since the probability of dropout was 50%, the output is automatically scaled by 1/0.5=2 to preserve the average activation.

 We can force some operators to behave as they would during training, even in inference mode.
 One example is setting `mode='always'` on the [`Dropout`](https://mxnet.incubator.apache.org/api/python/ndarray/ndarray.html?highlight=dropout#mxnet.ndarray.Dropout) operator, but this usage is uncommon.